-In addition to active asset-liability management, Farmer Mac's business may benefit from natural business hedges that help mitigate vulnerability to effects from interest rate volatility.
-When interest rates rise, prepayments tend to decline, but interest earned on excess cash and capital increases, maintaining Farmer Mac's strong market access without relying on deposits.
+Farmer Mac's business may benefit from natural business hedges that help mitigate vulnerability to effects from interest rate volatility.
+When interest rates rise, prepayments tend to decline, but interest earned on excess cash and capital could increase.
 Conversely, when interest rates decline, loan purchase volume often increases, but prepayments tend to rise as well.
-Farmer Mac manages its interest rate risk by issuing callable debt and maintaining market-based credit spreads.
-Although these natural business dynamics may not be perfect offsets, they often effectively counterbalance to mitigate volatility from changes in short-term interest rates.
+Although these natural business dynamics may not be perfect offsets, they tend to provide some counterbalance to mitigate volatility from changes in short-term interest rates.